seblee97/key_door_env/README.md

 The latter dictates that the output is a pixel representation of the map in the form of a numpy array (for use with function approximation in mind).

 ## Visualisation

+By installing an additional set of requirements, it is also possible to make use of a set of visualisation methods on the environment.
+These methods are implemented by a wrapper around the original environment class.
+Available functionality includes rendering a still image of the environment at a certain time, generating a video of an episode rollout, and visualising a heatmap over the map (e.g. for value functions or visitation counts).